 - Do audiences need to have specialist knowledge to enjoy contemporary music?

 No they don’t, and sometimes such specialisms can cause listeners to like only the kinds of contemporary music of which they have special knowledge.
 However, exposure to unfamiliar music, in the right context, can deeply enhance one’s relationship with the music.

-London Ear is open to absolutely anybody regardless of whether they have specialist knowledge of the music or not.
+London Ear welcomes absolutely anybody, regardless of whether they have specialist knowledge of the music or not.
 Inclusivity is important to us; of course we want to appeal to developing musicians and followers of contemporary music, but equally to a wider audience who aren’t as familiar with the music we programme at London Ear.